 Apart from classes, the best perk that came out of creating my own schedule was that I could take a nap between classes if I needed to.
 Sleep is arguably the most precious commodity when balancing everything, and I was surprised and relieved that I now had the option to crash in my dorm, even for a half hour before a class.
 You’d be surprised at how tired you can get after two back-to-back lectures in the morning; after taking notes for approximately two hours straight, your brain often feels like mush.

-According to TIME Health, “the average attention span dropped from 12 seconds to 8 seconds” since the mobile revolution began.
+, “the average attention span dropped from 12 seconds to 8 seconds” since the mobile revolution began.
 Professors will (usually) do their best to keep students engaged, but it’s up to the student to ensure that their brain stays fresh to process information as best they can.